 I myself cleaned one window and had to sit down and rest.
 While Kerry graciously cleaned my carpets (my other obsession), my then seventy-five-year-old mother was left to finish the job.
 I was mortified.

-I was forty years old when I had Jocelyn.
+I was forty-four years old when I had Jocelyn.
 The pregnancy took an incredible toll on me, and growing her left me breathless and exhausted.
 I knew I’d be limited in how many windows I could clean (thus inviting others to help), but I didn’t know how limited.

 What I didn’t know at the time was I had Thorasic Outlet Syndrome.
 Every time I raised my arms, I was cutting off the blood supply to them.
 No wonder I could only clean one window.

 But not knowing that then, I felt completely guilty watching my mother do my work for me.
 I was also frustrated and deeply disappointed in myself for all the other things I couldn’t do during that pregnancy.
 I wanted to have a clean slate when Jocelyn was born, all the to-do’s done, so I could just sit and hold her, and gaze into her eyes.

 Despite all that didn’t get done, she came anyway.
 And you know what?
 She didn’t care that there were scuff marks all over the door trim, no artwork on my bedroom walls, and piles of crap everywhere.
 She just wanted to be held, and loved.

 That is Christmas.
 Despite all that is left undone, Jesus is coming anyway.
 He doesn’t care if gifts are still unwrapped, meaningful Advent activities are untouched, and our heads are still filled with chaos.
 He just wants to be beheld, and loved.

 So we can quit our striving, and toss out our to-do lists.
 Christmas is about His birth, not our performance.
 A miracle is about to happen.
 All we have to do is show up for it, and be blessed by it.